This information describes the procedure for donating peripheral (peh-RIH-feh-rul) blood stem cells at Memorial Sloan Kettering (MSK).

 After your procedure, if IV lines were placed in your arms, you will have a bandage on your arms to prevent bleeding.
 Leave the bandage in place for at least 3 hours, but not more than 5 hours.
 If there’s bleeding when you take the bandages off, apply gentle but firm pressure on the sites for 3 to 5 minutes.
 Call your doctor if the bleeding doesn’t stop.

 If your tunneled catheter was used, it will be flushed and recapped.
 It will be removed after your last harvesting procedure.

 Ask your doctor when you can return to your regular activities.
 Most people can go back to their regular activities the day after the donation.Back to top

 Call Your Doctor If You:

-- Have any of the following where the needles were inserted in your arms:
+- Have any of the following symptoms around your tunneled catheter site or the areas where the IVs were in your arms: